RosettaCommons/documentation/build_documentation/Build-Documentation.md

 ##Basic Setup
 Build environment setup instructions for most situations can be found on the [[Getting Started|Getting-Started#local-installation-and-use-of-rosetta]] page.

-## Obtaining additional files

-#### PDB Chemical Components Dictionary

-_NOTE: This file is not needed for Rosetta to run normally._

-To use the `-in:file:load_PDB_components` option to automatically load unrecognized residues from files, you need to obtain a mmCIF-formatted version of the Chemical Components Dictionary.
-This file can be downloaded from the [wwwPDB](http://www.wwpdb.org/data/ccd).
-(Alternatively for RosettaCommons members, you can talk your lab's gatekeeper for the RosettaCommons git-lfs).

-To use with Rosetta, download the (plain text, non-gzipped) file and place it in the Rosetta database directory (Rosetta/main/database/).
-Or alternatively, pass the absolute path to the file to the `-in:file:PDB_components_file` option.
-The "Protonation Variants Companion Dictionary" and "Chemical Component Model data file" are not required.

 ## Publicly accessible clusters with Rosetta pre-installed

 * As part of the XSEDE initiative, the [[TACC/Stampede|TACC]] cluster has Rosetta and PyRosetta centrally installed for authorized users.
 See the [[TACC]] page for more details.